yichuanxie/ycxie.github.io/_pages/about.md

 I am generally interested in Machine Learning, Computer Vision and Optimization.

-I havev completed serval courses on Statistics, Machine Learning and Optimization(including a graduate-level one) in SUSTech, lately I've been paying special attention to diffusion models and Text-to-Image models.
+I have completed serval courses on Statistics, Machine Learning and Optimization(including a graduate-level one) in SUSTech, lately I've been paying special attention to diffusion models and Text-to-Image models.
 <br/>